SM City CDO Uptown: Car park

 The four-storey car park building was converted to housing apparel stores on its first level and a kart racing track on its roof deck.
 The stores at the car park had moved to the main mall, except for Bingo Bonanza in which is now Bingo Plus, to pave way for the new Ace Hardware and SM Appliance Center.
 The old locations are now a part of the SM Store's "Fashion Wing".

 Northwing

 The four-storey Northwing with a gross floor area of 24,000 square meters and a gross leasable area of 8,000 square meters is an expansion building of SM City CDO Uptown.
 The first floor is filled with restaurants and shops, while the second floor includes a "Wellness Zone" to house salons, spas, and optical centers.
 The building has over 300 parking spaces located on its third and fourth floors.

-The Northwing features drive thru outlets on both sides.
-With The Northwing's design, SM fulfills the need for safe and breathable spaces as it incorporates open-air dining areas and pockets of lush greenery.
-It also raises the sense of well-being by providing a refreshing, leisurely experience to meet the changing lifestyle of today's customers.
+The Northwing includes dual-sided drive-thru outlets, outdoor dining spaces, and landscaped greenery, providing visitors with an open and accessible shopping environment.

 The Northwing opened on June 30, 2022.